 - Explanation: The INDEX function returns a value from a given array based on a row and column number.
 The 4th value in the array $C$5:$C$11 is 65, so the INDEX function returns 65 in cell C14.

-- Moreover, we will drag the row down by Fill Handle to get the rest of your results of that same lookup value.
+- Drag the Fill Handle down to get the rest of the results of that same lookup value.

 Steps:

-- First of all, we will type the following formula in cell C12.
+- Enter the following formula in cell C12:

 =INDEX($B$5:$B$9,MATCH(C11,$C$5:$C$9,1)+1)